-We’re proudly refurbishing 11 railway arches at Kilburn Mews to provide a new mixed-use destination for the local community to enjoy.
+We’re proudly refurbishing 12 railway arches at Kilburn Mews to provide a new mixed-use destination with the local community at its heart.
 What was once a previously hidden space will soon become a place to champion local and small businesses, whilst bridging the gap between Kilburn station and Lovebridge Road.
-The development will include a new landscaped mews walkway and public space.
+The development will include a new landscaped mews walkway and public space for residents and visitors alike to enjoy.

 12